Frank H Epp (1929-1986) #

 Since, in Frank Epp’s case, both of the parties are dead, you would think the Church would be content with trusting God to cast judgment; the chances of God ascertaining the facts of the case are much better than any flawed human investigation.
 Instead, the anonymous Church leaders, usurped God’s authority, presumptuously casting stones hitting many innocent lay members, undermining their own credibility, authority and legitimacy.
 Any reputational damage to the corporatized Church is entirely self-inflicted.

-Like Roy attacking his maker, Tyrell in Blade Runner, The Cannadian Mennonite, turning on its founding editor, is perhaps the most unconscionable betrayal of them all.
+Like Roy attacking his maker, Tyrell in Blade Runner, The Cannadian Mennonite, turning on its founding editor in a form of vendetta jounalism, is perhaps the most unconscionable betrayal of them all.
+It shakes me to my core.

 Has The Canadian Mennonite succumbed to tabloid journalism (popular, mindless, and glossy) tending to sensationalise personal pedestrian issues with an alarmist, provocative or inflammatory approach?
 If the postings are any guide, it reaches out to trivial, grubby issues ordinary people can relate to.
 Human interest is paramount.
 Writers pander to the masses, dumbing down the stories to the lowest common denominator to appeal to as wide an audience as possible to maximise circulations.
 Media beat-ups whip up hysteria creating an artificial state of frenzy with plenty of heat but little light.